NZ agriculture faring well 'but vulnerabilities remain' - Reserve Bank

 New Zealand agriculture is faring relatively well but vulnerabilities remain, particularly with much of the country in drought, the Reserve Bank said in its latest financial stability report.

-The central bank in its report the said the New Zealand financial system was in a solid position to both weather the significant economic impact caused by the Covid-19 pandemic and support New Zealand's recovery.
+The central bank in its report said the New Zealand financial system was in a solid position to both weather the significant economic impact caused by the Covid-19 pandemic and support New Zealand's recovery.

-But it said lending to the agriculture sector was "a key concentration of risk" for the system, accounting for around 13 percent of bank lending - about two thirds of which is to dairy.
+But it said lending to the agriculture sector was "a key concentration of risk" for the system, accounting for around 13 per cent of bank lending - about two thirds of which is to dairy.

 READ MORE: